Aparigraha

 About Us

-Our mission is to offer yoga taught in the Iyengar tradition inclusive to all in a safe supportive environment for our student’s continued health and well-being.
+Our mission is to offer yoga taught in the Iyengar tradition to all in a safe supportive environment for everyone’s continued health and well-being.

 * indicates required